climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 **Figure 2:** Clean energy asset finance

 ![Figure 2](/assets/images/content/insights/investment/CS2017_INV_Fig2.JPG)

-_Source: Bloomberg New Energy Finance.
-Note: “Rest of the world” includes OECD nations minus Chile, Mexico and Turkey which are accounted for in “Other emerging markets”._
+<small>_Source: Bloomberg New Energy Finance.
+Note: “Rest of the world” includes OECD nations minus Chile, Mexico and Turkey which are accounted for in “Other emerging markets”._</small>

 **Figure 3:** Emerging market clean energy investment

 ![Figure 3](/assets/images/content/insights/investment/CS2017_INV_Fig3.JPG)

-_Source: Bloomberg New Energy Finance.
+<small>_Source: Bloomberg New Energy Finance.
 Note: Public markets represent funds raised over public exchanges.
 VCPE is venture capital and private equity.
-Asset finance is capital raised for both large- and small-scale new energy projects._
+Asset finance is capital raised for both large- and small-scale new energy projects._</small>

 From 2015 to 2016, total worldwide investment in clean energy saw its sharpest drop ever recorded by Bloomberg New Energy Finance in dollar terms.
 Total capital flows slipped from $348.5 billion to $287.5 billion while asset (project-related) finance fell from $237.4 to $187.1 billion, or 21.2%.
 Developing countries saw the largest fall, with asset financing dropping from $153.8 billion to $103 billion, or 33%.